Solutions streamline authentication management and bridge identity and access management across corporate and cloud infrastructures

 As Gartner found in its survey of the market, "Beside compliance requirements influencing demands for IAM, audit and analytics requirements appear as the significant drivers highlighted.
 The current economic environment is likely to be influencing this trend, with demands for better auditing and analysis to help establish performance benchmarks."

-The Hitachi ID Management Suite includes a rich set of features designed to meet internal controls requirements.
+The Hitachi ID Suite includes a rich set of features designed to meet internal controls requirements.
 This includes randomizing privileged account passwords and controlling access to those accounts, defining roles and enforcing compliance between actual and role-based entitlements, periodically reviewing and cleaning up user entitlements and more.

 Many IAM projects continue to fail or run over-budget